 Create a small revolution of kindness in our community to eradicate food insecurity and eliminate generational poverty.

 We offer four pantries each week featuring government commodities through the USDA program known as The Emergency Food Assistance Program (TEFAP).
-In addition, we provide fresh produce and baked goods.
-Families must be Union County, NC residents and qualify under this government program to receive food.
+In addition, we provide fresh produce, meat, and baked goods.
+Families must live in Union County, NC residents and qualify under this government program to receive food.
 We offer four traditional pantry locations: Monday evenings in Hemby Bridge at Mill Grove United Methodist Church and Benton Heights Presbyterian Church in Monroe, Tuesdays at Wingate Baptist Church in Wingate, and Thursdays at Union United Methodist Church in Wesley Chapel.
 Union County residents can go to one of these pantries once per calendar month.

 Our on-the-go, mobile pantries for Union County residents are held throughout the year in partnership with the Community Shelter of Union County, Amazing Grace Lutheran Church/Mineral Springs United Methodist Church in Waxhaw, and Liberty Hill Missionary Baptist Church in Wesley Chapel.